 The rebates for custom projects are based on the calculated first-year kilowatt-hour (kWh) or 1,000 cubic feet of natural gas (Mcf) savings.
-To be accepted as a basis for the rebate, the savings calculations must be developed using acceptable engineering calculation techniques supported by sitespecific operating and equipment performance data.
+To be accepted as a basis for the rebate, the savings calculations must be developed using acceptable engineering calculation techniques supported by site specific operating and equipment performance data.
 The final rebate payment may be different from the reserved amount if the post-retrofit system operation or performance is not in agreement with the assumptions and models used to set the reserve amount.
 Before submitting an application for a custom project, confirm that the measures are not included as prescriptive measures listed in the program catalog and application.

-For certain projects, in addition to energy savings calculations, the program may require measurement and verification (M&V) in order to qualify for an rebate.
-We encourage custom rebate applicants to review the International Performance Measurement and Verification Protocol (IPMVP) available at evo-world.org.
+For certain projects, in addition to energy savings calculations, the program may require measurement and verification in order to qualify for a rebate.
+We encourage custom rebate applicants to review the International Performance Measurement and Verification Protocol (IPMVP) available at evoworld.org.
 Any operational data available to support the energy usage claims for a project and validate savings calculations can be submitted with the application.
-If a customer or contractor needs assistance in identifying appropriate M&V procedures, contact the program team.
+If a customer or contractor needs assistance in identifying appropriate measurement and verification procedures, contact the program team.

-16.1 General Guidelines
+19.1 General guidelines